Tjstretchalot/SharpMath2/README.md

 ### Polygon AABB checking

 Note that this is only faster for fairly complicated polygons (theoretical breakeven at 6 unique normals each).
+Further note that it's almost *never* faster for rotated polygons - finding the AABB for rotated polygons is not supported (though not complicated).

+The provided AABB is most often used in UI elements which do not anticipate rotation and can have somewhat complicated polygons but don't have rotation, which is where AABBs shine.

 ```cs
 var complicatedShape = ShapeUtils.CreateCircle(5); // radius 5, 32 segments